NtonBala/items-comments/README.md

 ## Architecture

 App component is wrapped by Router which routes are described as plain routes.
 Redux store holds the App's state.
+Data fetching is provided by historyCallback function in App.js, that with the help of helpers/routes/index.js prepareDate function gathers all prepareData functions and calls them if needed when the URL is changed.
 There're two High Order Components: Items Container and Comments Container.
 The state's structure looks like:
 {
     items: [